therencemanzo/slowquery/ReadMe.md

 - **Log Slow Queries**: Logs slow database queries to the database.
 - **Paginated Log Viewer**: View slow queries with pagination.
-- **Configurable**: Allows configuration of slow query thresholds and other settings.
+- **Configurable**: Allows configuration of slow query thresholds and route name.
 - **Migration Publishing**: Publishes migration files for easy integration with your application.
-- **Customizable Views**: Tailwind CSS-based views for the query log display.

 ## Installation